QSA pricing

 Coalfire prices PCI engagements as fixed-fee proposals scoped to the cardholder data environment (CDE) inventory and the assessment depth required.
 A Coalfire proposal will name the in-scope systems, the on-site days, the named lead assessor, and the deliverable list (typically the Report on Compliance, the Attestation of Compliance, and a remediation roadmap).
 Day-rate add-ons cover scope expansions during fieldwork (new acquisitions, new payment channels, environments missed in scoping).

-Level 1 fintech (multi-region, FedRAMP overlay)$180k - $250kSix week fieldwork, three regional sites, combined PCI ROC plus FedRAMP 3PAO bundle saves roughly $80k versus separate engagements
+Level 1 fintech (multi-region, FedRAMP overlay)Six week fieldwork, three regional sites, combined PCI ROC plus FedRAMP 3PAO scope assessed as one evidence exercise

 What makes Coalfire different in the PCI market